 What ReadySMS does instead

 - Straightforward registered SMS pricing.
-Per-segment pricing is $0.0155 on Starter (0–50K segments/mo), $0.0125 on Growth (50K–500K), and drops to $0.0028 at Enterprise volume (500K+/mo), plus a transparent $0.0045/segment carrier pass-through billed separately, not marked up.
+Per-segment pricing is $0.02 on Standard (0–50K segments/mo), dropping automatically to $0.016 on Growth (50K+/mo), with Enterprise pricing negotiated at custom volume, plus a transparent $0.0045/segment carrier pass-through billed separately, not marked up.
 See the full pricing table.

 - Done-for-you 10DLC.
 Brand + campaign registration happen in-app (~$10/mo brand, ~$20/mo campaign in carrier fees, approval usually 4–7 business days).
 You don't go off to a separate portal.